 Tips To Get Your Baby To Sleep

 It’s necessary that your baby gets enough sleep for their development, studies suggest they must get at least 70% of the recommended sleep hours.
 For example, if you have a newborn to 4 months old, 16-18 hours of sleep per day is recommended.
 As they get older, recommendations go to 10-13 hours per day.
 As parents, we know sleep is important, but it may be difficult to get them down to bed.
-Here are some tips to get them dreaming a little faster.
+Here are some tips to get your baby to sleep:

 Cool down the room

 Turning the temperature down can actually signal the brain to sleep mode.
 Turn the thermostat down a couple degrees, or crack your window open.
 Maintaining a body temperature for your little one is essential for a good night’s sleep.
 The slight drop in temperature signals the brain that it is time for bed.

 Adjusting the Lighting

 The lights in your baby’s room can be adjusted, just darkness may not be helping sleep.
 Keeping a night light in the room could help with bedtime routines.
 Lighting that can imitate the night sky can create an easy sleep environment for the baby since they are biologically adapted for sleep outside.